-FURTHER READING
+FURTHER READING & ONLINE RESOURCES

-Some more SALTO "Inclusion for All" publications:
+Some more SALTO 'Inclusion for All' publications:

-- Going International Inclusion for All (2004) a booklet with practical inclusion methods and advice for preparing, implementing and following-up on international projects with fewer opportunities - Use your Hands to Move Ahead (2004) using practical tasks to increase participation by young people with fewer opportunities in short term European Voluntary Service projects - Fit for Life (2005) using sports as an educational tool for the inclusion of young people with fewer opportunities in youth work and youth - No Barriers, No Borders (2006) a practical booklet on setting up international mixed ability youth projects (including persons with and without a disability) - Over the Rainbow (2006) a practical booklet about setting up international projects with young lesbians, gays, bisexuals and young people questioning their sexual orientation - Inclusion & Diversity (2006) how to make your youth work and youth projects more inclusive and reach more diverse target groups (co-operation SALTO Inclusion & SALTO Cultural Diversity Resource Centres) - Rural youth work (2007) A practical booklet for youth workers about setting up international projects in rural and geographically isolated areas. - Making the waves (2007) Creating more impact with your youth projects - Coaching Guide (2007) a guide that explores the concepts of Coaching, including practical tools, methods, advice and information (SALTO Participation) - ...
+- Going International Inclusion for All (2004) practical inclusion methods and advice for preparing, implementing and following-up on international projects for young people with fewer opportunities - Use your Hands to Move Ahead (2004) using practical tasks to increase participation by young people with fewer opportunities on short term European Voluntary Service projects - Fit for Life (2005) using sport as an educational tool for the inclusion of young people with fewer opportunities in youth work and international youth projects. - No Offence (2007) exploring opportunities and setting up youth projects with young ex-offenders and those at risk of offending - Village International (2007) a practical booklet for youth workers on setting up international projects in rural and geographically isolated areas - No Barriers, No Borders (2008) practical guidelines and tips for setting up international, mixed ability youth projects (including people with and without a disability) - Over the Rainbow (2008) creating sensitive international projects with young lesbians, gays, bisexuals and young people questioning their sexual orientation - Youth and the City (2008) developing meaningful international projects with young people in disadvantaged (sub)urban areas - Inclusion & Diversity (2008) how to make your youth work and youth projects more inclusive and reach more diverse target groups (co-operation SALTO Inclusion & SALTO Cultural Diversity) - E.M. power (2008) how to empower young ethnic minority women - Making Waves (2007) creating a greater impact with your youth projects, a booklet about visibility, dissemination and exploitation of your project results - Coaching Guide (2006) a guide that explores the concept of Coaching, including practical tools, methods, advice and information (by SALTO Participation)

-Find them all at www.SALTO-YOUTH.net/Inclusion/
+Find them all at www.SALTO-YOUTH.net/InclusionForALL/